ba-st/Buoy/docs/reference/Baseline-groups.md

 - `Development` will load all the needed packages to develop and contribute to the project

+- `GS64-Development` is an optional group that will load `Development` and all the packages required to develop changes applicable to GS64.
+Loading this package will make dirty other packages in the project but this is expected, just remember to cherry-pick the changes to commit and don't remove the changed methods in the Pharo package.

 ## GS64 Components

 Buoy includes the following components in its Rowan configuration that can be